You can make Instant Pot Rice and Beans recipe tonight! With dried black beans, no soaking, no sauteing, in 30 minutes flat. Bam!

 - Instant Pot jambalaya – one pot weeknight or Sunday dinner.

-Instant Pot Rice and Beans (No Soaking)
+Instant Pot Rice and Beans

 - In Instant Pot, add ingredients in the following order (do not change): onion, brown rice, black beans, water, cumin, garlic powder, chili powder, salt and diced tomatoes.
 Do not stir.